When you no longer need to connect to a shard or Configserver node, you can release its endpoint.

 - In the left-side navigation pane, click Sharded Cluster Instances.

-- In the left-side navigation pane, click Database Connections.
+- In the left-side navigation pane of the instance details page, click Database Connections.

 - Mongos: the mongos node